 - Never smoke indoors.
 Resist the urge to use your wood-burning fireplace.

 - Change the filter in your heating system or air conditioner.
-You may also want to have it serviced by a professional.
+You may also want to have it serviced by a pro.

 - Use the vent fans in your bathroom and laundry room regularly.